 Taste.
 Depending on the saltiness of your miso, you may want to add salt.
 Some misos, especially red miso, can be quite salty.
 If you feel like the sauce needs salt, add a couple of pinches at a time and taste until the sweet and sour flavors really come through.

-Rub the flesh side of each piece of salmon with 1 tsp of the sauce and let sit for 5 minutes.
+Rub the flesh side of each piece of salmon with 1 tsp of the sauce and let sit for 10 minutes.
+Seafood absorbs flavors very quickly, so more than 15 minutes is not necessary.

 Put a large skillet over a high flame and let it get good and hot.
 Pat the salmon dry with the paper towel.

-Turn the grill to high and allow to heat up for 5-10 minutes or until the temperature gauge reads 400.
-Use a rag to rub some canola (or other high-heat oil) on the grate.
+Turn the grill to high and allow it to heat up for 5-10 minutes or until the temperature gauge reads 400.
+Use a rag to rub some sunflower oil (or other high-heat oil) on the grate.

 Place the salmon on the grill skin side down, turn the heat to medium-low and cook for 4 minutes.
 Brush the top with a little oil and flip.
 Cook about 2-3 minutes for rare or 5-7 minutes for cooked through.
 Cooking time will depend on the thickness of the salmon.